eprochasson/acm/clojure_implementation/README.md

 # clojure_implementation

 Clojure implementation of the AMC problem.
+Only solve one problem because I can't be bothered to implement the problem parsing algorithm in Clojure.

 ## Usage

+`lein run`

 FIXME: explanation